-Mulled wine has been withstanding throughout history and during the medieval times it was known by the name ‘hippocras’.
+Mulled wine has been withstanding throughout history, and during medieval times it was known by the name ‘hippocras’.
 A spicy drink intended to help aid digestion and keep people warm during the cold winter months.
-In this time it was also safer to drink the red wine due to poor sanitation of water.
+At this time, it was also safer to drink red wine due to poor sanitation of water.

 Mulled Wine Recipe

 A quick and easy recipe for mulled wine (serves 6)

 - Peel of 1 lime

 - Put the red wine in a saucepan with the orange, sugar, bay leaf, peel and spices.